TeaDrinkingProgrammer/TeaDrinkingProgrammer.github.io/content/blog/markup-iceberg.md

 This is usefull to remember when you are debugging your frontformatter: if LaTeX has an error, first look in your Frontformatter/Pandoc.
 This anything can be a PDF document for example.

+This pattern of most of the content being Markdown and a small percent being some kind of "escape hatch system" is very common when using Markdown.
+For some systems, the escape hatch is HTML (which is support most of the time as Markdown is a superset of HTML), most static site generators have "shortcodes" and as we have just seen, Pandoc Markdown has LaTeX.

 # Essays with Markdown